 Before travelling to Russia, you must know that…

 There’s also a private visa, which requires an invitation from a Russian citizen certified by the Russian Foreign Affairs Ministry and then all you have to do is gather all the required papers and head on to a Russian Embassy in your country.
 Well, Flavio needed a visa and this was the kind of visa he had to apply for.
 Since there was a place to stay in Russia, there was no need to contact a travel agency.
 We started planning our trip few months before.
 Paperwork always was a bit stressful part for me and I wanted to make everything work perfectly, so I started to prepare everything way before.
 I needed to sign a visit request for Flávio and he needed to fill the form.
 We had a lot of questions in the middle of this process and I really didn’t want to come to the Embassy and had to start the whole process again, because of the tiniest slip.
-But thinking about getting a visa is a way scarier than it actually is.
+But thinking about getting a visa is way scarier than it actually is.
 On a Christmas day we went to a Russian Embassy (yes, it was opened on Christmas, ‘cause Russians celebrate their Christmas on January, the 7th) and applied for our visa.
 Everyone at the Embassy was nice and helpful and ten days later, as soon as I got our passports back, I finally booked our flights!

 Fly with Aeroflot

 Our flight itinerary consisted in flying from Lisbon to Moscow and from Moscow to my homeland, Omsk.
 It’s been a while since I’ve travelled with only one airline.
 But fortunately, now, the largest Russian Airline (and formerly the largest airline in the world back in the days) finally started operating in Portugal.
 I’ve always had a positive feedback from Aeroflot costumers and that’s why I chose to travel with them, but few days before our departure I saw a bunch of negative opinions.
 It happens that they were opinions of merely frustrated people who in some way are unsatisfied with everything in their lives.
-Since the beginning of our flight journey ‘till its end, I have nothing to point out.
+From the beginning of our flight journey to its end, I have nothing to point out.

 Our journey took five hours to Moscow, plus three-hour flight to Siberia.
 We had a six-hour stopover at the Sheremetyevo Airport, which permitted us to calmly celebrate a Valentine’s day the regular way with a beef tongue salad, a bacon cheeseburger and a refreshing Coca-Cola at “Katie O’Connor’s Irish Pub”.